LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

    | Return 100

-We can break into a repeating
-pattern in two ways.
+We can break this into a repeating pattern in two ways.
 The most obvious is the following, with three repetitions of a basic pattern, with the last two line not in the same pattern